- Saturday, June 16, at 8pm

 - $32 ADVANCE

 “Fully charged and ready to break new ground, this is the kind of post-hiatus comeback most bands’ fans only dream of.” — Rolling Stone on Grizzly Bear’s 2017 release

 “Grounded in an inescapable melancholy; grand and focused, elegantly layered, delicate and dramatic.” — NPR

 One of the most celebrated indie rock acts of the last two decades, Grizzly Bear’s prog-rock-meets-chamber-pop sound took the music world by storm and helped to define a new wave of psychedelic-leaning sound.
-After a notable hiatus, the quartet is back touring for its first new album in five years, Painted Ruins.
+After a notable hiatus, the quartet was back touring for its first new album in five years, Painted Ruins.
 The band’s most synth-heavy and beat-driven album to date, Painted Ruins landed on most “best of” lists in 2017, including Rolling Stone, The Wall Street Journal, The New York Times, and USA Today.
-Pitchfork notes Grizzly Bear’s “intricate compositions…are bound tighter than ever, evoking distant images and emotions that continually shift in and out of focus.”
+Pitchfork noted Grizzly Bear’s “intricate compositions…are bound tighter than ever, evoking distant images and emotions that continually shift in and out of focus.”

 What To Expect